tatsuya4649/mmy/README.md

 ## What is mmy

-mmy is MySQL scaleout tools.
+mmy is MySQL proxy and CLI for scaleout.

 The goal of mmy is to make MySQL planet scale.